Yves Saint Laurent

-The all-too predictable storm of controversy may have long since been left behind, but luckily the perfume has stayed around, and though it never became the best-seller Ford must have been hoping for, it’s an unusual and (to me at least) extremely appealing scent.
+The all-too predictable storm of controversy may have long since been left behind, and sadly the perfume has since been reformulated and dumbed down, which is a real shame as it was originally an unusual and (to me at least) extremely appealing scent.

 Tom Ford’s influence is most obviously apparent with the original bottle (pictured), which was a crisply designed rectangle of brown glass, the colour of medicine bottles.
 The brown perspex cap clipped on with a satisfying clunk, and the spray mechanism was set two-thirds along the top, giving it a cool asymmetric outline which has ‘designer’ written all over it.
 (Not literally – keep up!)
 It’s since been redesigned and the perfume reformulated, which is sadly typical of the industry.